Nahum Eitingon: Early life

-Eitingon was born into a Lithuanian Jewish family in Shklow, Belarus, then part of the Russian Empire.
-His father, Isaac Faivelovich Eitingon, was a paper mill clerk, and his grandfather was a lawyer.
+Eitingon was born into a Lithuanian Jewish family in Shklov, Russian Empire (now Belarus).
+His father, Isaak Faivelovich Eitingon, was a paper mill clerk, and his grandfather was a lawyer.
 Shortly before the Russian Revolution his family moved to Mogilev, where Nahum studied at Mogilev Commercial School.
 Eitingon first became involved in labor during the German occupation of Mogilev, when he joined a cement worker's union and joined the Left Socialist-Revolutionaries.
 In his memoirs, KGB General and friend and colleague of Eitingon Pavel Sudoplatov claimed that Eitingon had fought in the Red Army since 1918, however, this claim is not substantiated by official records of the time.
 Following the Russian Revolution, he became a clerk at the commodities exchange.
 Following several promotions within the local labor bureaucracy, he joined the CPSU in 1919.